Cue/hop/README.md

 hop
 ================

-Navigate to common directories more easily.
+Quickly navigate to common directories.

 Copyright 2011 by The hop Authors.